 About Jony Studios

-Jony Studios is a client-focused media production studio offering audio/video production, podcasting, and audiobook services.
-They have worked with a wide range of clients from small businesses to larger organizations such as Penguin Random House, Amazon, University of Waterloo, and many others.
+Jony Studios is a content marketing agency specializing in B2B podcasting and audiobook services.
+They have worked with many clients, from startups to larger organizations such as Penguin Random House, Amazon, University of Waterloo, and many others.